-Free shipping in Italy on all orders until April 6th
+Free shipping in Italy for every orders until 25th of September

 The object of this book is the detached house in the work of Alvaro Siza.
 This is a distinct and very important theme in the architect’s work, even though it has never been systematically studied and presented before.
 This publication, focussing on this one theme, therefore attempts to fill a significant gap in the study of Siza and his creations.

 The houses presented in the book were designed and created over a fifty-year period, beginning with the four houses in Matosinhos, and closing at the present day, with the house at Majorca that is currently at the design stage.
 This number of houses by a single architect constitutes a veritable field of research for their creator, and continuity has allowed for a specific and, at the same time, a general reflection on architecture itself.